luke-titley/usd-rs/README.md

 - env USD_ROOT=<path to your usd install> cargo build

 # Running tests
-One youve got the project building you can run the tests with
+One you've got the project building you can run the tests with
 > cargo test
 or
 > env USD_ROOT=<path to your usd install> LD_LIBRARY_PATH=<path to your usd install>/lib cargo test